walisonmoreira/lab-micronaut/readme.md

 C:\micronaut
 ```

-* Verifique a versão do Micronaut, com o comando:
+* Verifique a versão do Micronaut:

 ```
 mn --version